david-cattermole/oiioreader-maya/README.md

 # OpenImageIO Image Reader for Maya
 Image Reader using OpenImageIO (OIIO) library plug-in for Autodesk Maya.

 Only supports OpenEXR image format currently.
+This plug-in does not support image format writing.

 This plug-in was written with the aim to speed up EXR file loading inside Maya, especially for image sequences on the Maya Image Plane.